-Looking to torch some calories from your Friday night on the town?
-Harrisburg is home to one of the best biking trails around, the Greenbelt.
+Are you looking to torch some calories from your Friday night on the town?
+Harrisburg is home to one of the best biking trails around — the Greenbelt.
 Starting along Front Street and following the Susquehanna River, this trail will take you around the city of Harrisburg, with views ranging from city streets to wildlife parks and lakes.
-The twenty-mile loop is nothing to scoff at, though.
-This adventure is going to make you feel the burn.
+The 20-mile loop is nothing to scoff at, though.
+This adventure will make you feel the burn.

 Yellow Breeches Creek